etherlinkcom/OFTez/README.md

 If the deposit transaction is successful, the command returns the hash of the transaction, which you can look up on a Tezos block explorer.

 After the deposit transaction, the tokens are available immediately on Etherlink.
-You can see the bridged tokens by looking up the ERC-20 proxy contract or your Etherlink account on the Etherlink block explorer.
+You can see the bridged tokens by looking up the OFTezProxy contract or your Etherlink account on the Etherlink block explorer.

 ## Withdrawing tokens